AniketHans/React/Notes.md

    - **Parent passes a ref**: The Parent component creates a ref (buttonRef) and passes it to the Child component.
    - **Ref is forwarded**: Inside the Child, forwardRef makes sure that the ref is passed down to the button element.
 So, the parent can control the button directly.
    - **Action**: When you click the "Focus the other button" button in the parent, it will focus the button inside the Child component because the `buttonRef` is focused in the handler which is passed to the child.

+### Unsubscribing methods in useEffect

+1. In React, the useEffect hook lets you run some code after your component renders.
+It's like telling React, "Hey, after you're done displaying this component, do something else."
+2. For example, you might want to:
+    1. Fetch data from an API
+    2. Set up a timer
+    3. Add event listeners (like listening for clicks or window resizing)
+3. But here's the thing: sometimes you need to clean up after that "something else" when the component is no longer needed, or when something changes.
+That's where unsubscribing or cleaning up comes in.
+4. Why do you need to unsubscribe or clean up?
+    Imagine you set up something like:

+    - A timer that ticks every second (setInterval).
+    - A click event listener to track clicks on the window.
+    - A WebSocket to receive messages.

+- If you don't clean up these things when the component disappears, they could keep running in the background, even though the component is no longer there.
+This can lead to memory leaks or performance problems.

+5. How to clean up in `useEffect`
+    - React lets you clean up stuff in useEffect by returning a cleanup function.
+This function will run when the component is removed from the screen or before the effect runs again.
+6. Here's the flow:

+    - **Do something** (side effect) in the useEffect function.
+    - **Clean up** that thing when the component unmounts (gets removed from the screen), or when something changes that requires you to "un-do" the effect.

+7.  **Example: Setting up and cleaning a timer**

+    - Imagine you want to set a timer that counts seconds.
+You need to clear the timer when the component goes away to avoid memory problems.
+    - Code:

+      ```javascript
+      import React, { useEffect, useState } from "react";
+      const TimerComponent = () => {
+      const [time, setTime] = useState(0);
+      useEffect(() => {
+        // Set up a timer
+        const timerId = setInterval(() => {
+          setTime((prevTime) => prevTime + 1); // Increase time every second
+        }, 1000);
+        // Clean up (clear the timer) when the component goes away
+        return () => {
+          clearInterval(timerId);
+        };
+      }, []); // This effect runs only once when the component is mounted
+      return <div>Time: {time}</div>;
+      };
+      `

+      ```

+    - **How it works:**
+      - **Effect runs:** When the component first mounts (appears on screen), it starts a timer that updates the time every second.
+      - **Cleanup function:** When the component unmounts (disappears from the screen), React runs the cleanup function and clears the timer so it stops ticking.

+8.  **Summary:**
+    1. useEffect runs after your component renders.
+    2. Inside useEffect, you can set up side effects like timers, event listeners, or subscriptions.
+    3. To prevent things from "sticking around" and causing problems, return a cleanup function from useEffect.
+       > This cleanup function runs when the component unmounts or before the effect runs again.
+9.  **Why is cleanup important?**
+    - Without cleaning up, the side effects could keep running even after your component is removed from the screen, leading to problems like:
+      1. **Memory leaks:** Resources are still being used even though they are no longer needed.
+      2. **Performance issues:** Unnecessary processes (like timers or event listeners) continue to run in the background.